Impressionism

 When the painting appeared in the 1874 independent exhibition, critic Louis Leroy used the word impression mockingly.
 The insult stuck because it named a real change.
 Monet had treated perception itself as admissible pictorial evidence.

-That episode matters, but it should not flatten the painting into a historical anecdote.
+The naming episode should not flatten the painting into a historical anecdote.
 The canvas is not famous only because it supplied a label.
 It is famous because the label fits: the picture really does organize itself around fleeting sensation rather than descriptive completion.

 Why this one canvas became a founding image